 “Brett Hull was absolutely incredible.
 I mean, he scored 72 goals with

-“Loved the old barn.
+“Loved the old.
 It would get so loud against the Blackhawks, you could feel the [St. Louis Arena] shake.”

 In about 3 seconds flat, the whole conversation had moved from, “Holy cow, you’re Curtis Joseph!” to simply talking about hockey with your buddies.
 It turned out he even lived near us in the early 90s.
 During his career, Cujo was widely known as a great person who would give his time to anyone – and every bit of it is true.
 We were so deep into conversation that the camera crew had to yell at us multiple times to get back to playing pond hockey.